eunheh/simplepricing/readme.md

+#simplepricing

-# HTML & CSS was utilized to recreate a HTML paged based on an image file.
+## HTML & CSS was utilized to recreate a HTML paged based on an image file.

 1. HTML
   * set up the content using various selectors (tags, classes and an id)